Advanced Recovery

 What to Expect During an EB02 Session

 Most clients describe the experience as uneventful in the best possible way.
 There's no pain beyond the initial venipuncture, no dramatic sensations, and no downtime afterward.
-The original clinical literature reported zero adverse events across 210 treatments.
+The original clinical literature reported no complications across 210 treatments in the studied population.

 Published EB02 protocols vary, but the original clinical research used weekly or near-weekly sessions in multi-week cycles.
 Your protocol will be tailored based on your goals, your health history, and how EB02 fits within your broader recovery plan.